-Unless you plan to responsibly breed your female, spay her.
+Some dog owners think they can prevent pregnancy by keeping their pooch in a secure yard and staying on the lookout for unwelcome males.
 Think you can just keep away unwanted suitors?
 Even experienced breeders get “oops” litters: dogs will jump gates, bolt through doors, dig under fences, and jump out of cars to mate.
-Like teenagers going to the prom, when dogs with raging hormones get together at the wrong time, you could have undesirable consequences.
+When dogs with raging hormones get together at the wrong time, you could have undesirable consequences–maybe that reminds you of some humans you know.

 - Spaying reduces risk of certain illnesses, such as pyometra (a common, life-threatening infection of the uterus) or mammary gland cancer.